-The dark web happens to be a part of deep web, which remains hidden and is inaccessible through general browsers.
+The dark web happens to be a part of the deep web, which remains hidden and is inaccessible through general browsers.
 You can’t gain access to the information or data stored in the dark web as they are unidentifiable through search engines and standard browsers.

 You can’t access information stored here without the TOR browser.
 The dark web also promotes illicit activities in the digital world.
 The prime focus, in this case, is anonymity and hidden identities.

 Just as the difference between deep and surface web tends to be a bit blurry, the differences existing between deep and dark web are also confusing.
 While most of the people think dark web as a separate entity, it isn’t entirely true.
-Dark web happens to be a significant portion of the deep structure.
+The dark web happens to be a significant portion of the deep structure.
 Compared to the extent and size of the surface web, both of them are smaller.

 When you are operating on the dark web, you are embracing anonymity.
-Quite unlike operations in the surface web, dark web doesn’t promote transparent indexing, and your browser doesn’t exchange IP address with the site.
+Quite unlike operations in the surface web, the dark web doesn’t promote transparent indexing, and your browser doesn’t exchange IP address with the site.
 Rather, you agree to execute operations in an anonymous and neutral location.

 A simple example or analogy will help you understand the concept better.
-When you plan a purchase from a leading online store, you shop, checkout, and pay the price for your products.
+When you plan to purchase from a leading online store, you shop, checkout, and pay the price for your products.
 You know the seller or the manufacturer, and it is somewhat similar to writing cheques for a known company.
-Things are different in the dark web.
+Things are different on the dark web.
 No one can follow, trace, or track your activities on the dark web and you can stay in complete anonymity.

-Finding out how dark web works is the best way to understand it.
+Finding out how the dark web works are the best way to understand it.
 When you engage in communications in this area, you have to do it via a TOR Network.
 The TOR network encrypts every message and content at each point, which makes it difficult to track them.
 As a result, it becomes impossible to trace the origin of these communications.
 You will fail to find their point of occurrence or origin.
-That is what dark web is all about.
+That is what the dark web is all about.
 The presence of strong encryption makes it almost impossible to track these activities, which promotes anonymity to a great extent.